Runcy/machine-learning-id3/README.md

 ### Reduced Error Pruning

-The Reduced Error Pruning alogrithm shows interesting results.
+The Reduced Error Pruning algorithm shows interesting results.
 As it aggressively prunes for improving the trees accuracy, it gives excellent accuracy and precision.
 The Recall and F1 score are quite poor, however.
 Reduced Error Pruning has a very long execution time and hence, should only be used in instances where long time training time is not a problem.

 #### Stats